coveo/stew/README_SINGLE_LIBRARY.md

 1. The `pyproject.toml` file is contained in a folder somewhere in the repository (e.g.: `/src/python/pyproject.toml`)
 2. There's a folder that matches the name of your module import, next to the `pyproject.toml` file (e.g.: `/src/python/coveo_systools/*.py`)
 3. An `__init__.py` file inside the importable folder  (e.g.: `/src/python/coveo_systools/__init__.py`)
+4. The `tool.stew.pydev` setting should be false or not present
+5. The `poetry.package-mode` setting should be true or not present

 As a reference, take a look at the [coveo-python-oss repository](https://github.com/coveooss/coveo-python-oss).